Are you an adviser? Go to Unbiased Pro

 If you store things like email address, home addresses and especially payment details, it is up to you to make sure this data does not fall into the wrong hands (or you could be held liable for a huge amount of money).

-• Create a privacy policy document that sets out exactly what data you store and how you use it.
+• Create a privacy policy document that identifies what data you store and how you use it.
 Make this available to all new and existing customers.

 • Regularly test your website or computer infrastructure for vulnerabilities.